Zomwarrior/Minecraft-Prop-Hunt/README.md

 # Minecraft-Prop-Hunt
 A Minecraft datapack that adds Prop Hunt to the game

-To add this datapack to your game, place the zip file called "PropHunt-0.0.1" directly into the datapacks folder of your world
+To add this datapack to your game, place the zip file called "PropHunt-#.#.#" (Where # represent version numbers) directly into the datapacks folder of your world

 Type /reload if a new player joins the game (This will end the current game)